kiran-0407/kiran-0407-KUP-Module-01-HTML/README.md

 # kiran-0407-KUP-Module-01-HTML

+This is a simple HTML form which fulfills the mentioned user stories.
+It can be run on any Browser.

 Fulfill the below user stories -

 User Story #1: I can see a title with id="title" in H1 sized text.